codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_renderer.rst

             echo $view->renderString('<div>My Sharona</div>');

-        This could be used for displaying content that might have been stored in a database, but you need to be aware that this is a potential security vulnerability, and that you **must** validate any such data, and probably escape it appropriately!
+    .. warning:: This could be used for displaying content that might have been stored in a database, but you need to be aware that this is a potential security vulnerability, and that you **must** validate any such data, and probably escape it appropriately!